EDI Mapping: The Invisible Translator of Business Data

 What is EDI Mapping?

-The first step is identifying the data elements in the source and target formats.
-These elements could be product codes, customer names, quantities, or prices.
-Rules are then established to translate each source element to its corresponding element in the EDI format.
-These rules might involve data manipulation like reformatting dates or splitting a single field into multiple fields in the target format.
-The mapping process ensures data integrity by validating the source data against defined rules.
-Error handling mechanisms are put in place to identify and address any inconsistencies before data transmission.
+The first step is identifying data elements in source and target formats.
+These elements can be product code, customer name, quantity or prices.
+Rules are established to translate each source element into its respective element in EDI format.
+These rules may include data manipulations such as improving the dates of reforms or dividing any field in target format into many areas.
+The mapping process ensures data integrity by validation of source data against defined rules.
+The error handling mechanism is placed to identify and address any discrepancies before data transmission.

 Understanding the Need for Mapping: